 We had some village accessories from our previous setup like…

 A wreath was made, for the church, with some florist wire, the spray adhesive, and glitter.

 Finally, battery operated tea lights were used to light up some of the houses.

 And….tada… A DIY CHRISTMAS VILLAGE IN A BOX

 The box was used as part of the décor on ours, but you can easily just use the box for storage only.

 When Christmas is ready to come down, everything fits back in the box (with the snow on top to keep it all in place, and that makes it easy peasy to store.

-Whether you have an apartment or a large home home, this DIY Christmas Village in a box is for you….and don’t forget to act now to receive your special offer.
+Whether you have an apartment or a large home, this DIY Christmas Village in a box is so much easier than our last setup.